kglw-dot-net/phase1/setlists/_posts/2022-06-09-parc-del-forum-sant-adria-de-besos-spain.md

     (with O.N.E. teases)

-Note: Tous stage.
-Last of 5 nights in Barcelona for Primavera Sound.
+Note: Last of 5 nights in Barcelona for Primavera Sound.
-Murder of the Universe medley with Juan-Tyumi (Spanish Han-Tyumi)